-Since the turn of the century, Infrastructure has been considered the sunshine sector in India and has played a pivotal role in helping the country emerge as one of the fastest growing economies in the world.
-Moreover, the Public Private Partnership (PPP) model introduced by the Indian government in the sector has attracted significant domestic and foreign investment, and stimulated the economy.
+Since the turn of the century, infrastructure has been considered the sunshine sector in India and has played a pivotal role in helping the country emerge as one of the fastest growing economies in the world.
+Moreover, the Public Private Partnership (PPP) model in the sector has been a stimulus for significant domestic and foreign investment, and propel the economy.

-The global financial crisis in 2008, coupled with factors such as the weak macroeconomic and inflationary environment in India, a policy gridlock, delays in land acquisition and environment clearances, and political instability, led to the sluggish growth of the sector.
-However, since 2014, the country has been witnessing a revival on account of several reform measures undertaken by the Indian Government.
-The liberalisation of Foreign Direct Investment (FDI) rules for the Real Estate sector, opening up of the domestic fund industry to foreign investment, and the enactment of the Real Estate (Regulation and Development) Act, 2016 have infused vigour and vitality to this industry.
+Since 2014, the country has been witnessing a revival on account of several reform measures undertaken by the Indian Government.
+The liberalisation of Foreign Direct Investment (FDI) rules for the real estate sector, opening up of the domestic fund industry to foreign investment, and the enactment of the Real Estate (Regulation and Development) Act, 2016, had infused vigour and vitality into this industry.
+However, with the sector weathering the storm of the pandemic, fresh efforts would need to be taken to give it the required boost.

-Furthermore, the Indian Government's strong resolve to provide housing for all by 2022 and the development of smart cities have led to increasing activity in the sector.
-India's Real Estate sector is expected to reach a market size of US\$1 trillion by 2030.1 However, with the economy likely to be recovering from the current pandemic, the possibility of this expectation becoming a reality, though certain, may be somewhat delayed.
-Furthermore, the asset mix in investors' portfolios will now be different due to the paradigm shift from traditional asset classes such as offices and residential spaces to data centres and logistics, which are likely to become the favoured asset classes.
+India's real estate sector is expected to reach a market size of USD 1 trillion by 2030 from the current levels of USD 200 billion.8 Here too, with the economy likely to be recovering from the current pandemic, the possibility of this expectation becoming a reality, though certain, may be somewhat delayed.
+The asset mix in investors' portfolios will now be different due to the paradigm shift from traditional asset classes such as offices and residential spaces to data centres and logistics, which are likely to become the favoured asset classes.
+Furthermore, this is the year when the Government of India aims to fulfil its target of providing housing to all.
+This made the industry participants vie for the affordable housing segment.
+The housing supply increased by 228% in Q2 FY229 and the additional budget allocation for construction makes affordable housing an attractive investment segment for the industry.